-32. For the purposes of this Part, the expression "action" Definition of action. includes a counterclaim, and reference to the plaintiff and to the defendant in an action shall be construed accordingly.
+30. For the purposes of this Part, the expression "action" includes a counterclaim, and reference to the plaintiff and to the defendant in an action shall be construed accordingly.

-of rights for
+Action by owner of rights for infringement

-33.-(1) Subject to this Act, an infringement of a right Action by owner of an owner of copyright or neighbouring rights of a work, or rights in fringement. shall be actionable in Court, except where the owner places or consents to the placement of his work on a market.
+31.-(1) Subject to this Act, infringements of rights of the owner of copyright or neighbouring rights shall be actionable in the Court as the suit of the owner of copyright or neighbouring rights; and in any action for such an infringement all such relief by way of damages, injunction, accounts or otherwise shall be available to the plaintiff as is available in any corresponding proceedings in respect of infringements of other proprietary rights.

-(2) In such an action, referred to in sub-section (1), relief shall be available to the claimant by way of damages, an injunction, accounts or otherwise, as is available in any corresponding proceedings for infringements or other proprietary rights.
+(2) In an action for infringement of rights in respect of the construction of a building, no injunction or other order shall be made-

-(3) In an action for infringement of rights in respect of the construction of a building, no injunction or other order shall be made-
+(a) after the construction of the building has begun, so as to prevent it from being completed; or

-- (a) after the construction of the building has begun, so as to prevent it from being completed; or - (b) so as to require the building, in so far as it has been constructed, to be demolished.
+(b) so as to require the building, in so far as it has been constructed, to be demolished.